Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### EU data residency

 Beginning with version 8.9.0, you can configure the server zone after initializing the client for sending data to Amplitude's EU servers.
 The SDK sends data based on the server zone if it's set.
- The server zone config supports dynamic configuration as well.
+ The server zone configuration supports dynamic configuration as well.

 For earlier versions, you need to configure the `apiEndpoint` property after initializing the client.